SadafSara/Online-Cake-Shop-Management-System/README.md

  * delete items from the cart
  * make payment for their desired cakes

-# The demo video of how this application works can be found in this gooogle drive:
+# Demo video of how this application works:
 https://drive.google.com/drive/folders/1qwbFoH_B1ndNOVv3LbgQWZQ2wgBE2z_m?usp=sharing